prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating a Leaderboard.md

 * Every time a player beats their previous best they will receive a message of this type.
 * If Player1 logs another score that is 10 or less they will not receive a *NewHighScoreMessage*.

 *3.* Now repeat the authorization and log event step for the other four users that you registered.
-Use an increasing score for each user, fro example, 200 for Player2, 300 for Player3, and so on.
+Use an increasing score for each user, for example, 200 for Player2, 300 for Player3, and so on.

 ### Retrieving Leaderboard Data